Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

      - Reports

    * - *yyyy*
      - The year of publication for the item as a four-digit year.
-If a content item has a different year of publication for an online version than the print, use the year of publication for the Version of Record.
+If a content item has a different year of publication for an online version than for the print version, use the year of publication for the Version of Record.
 If the year of publication is not known, use a value of 0001.
-For articles-in-press (not yet assigned to an issue), use the value 9999.
+For articles in press (not yet assigned to an issue), use the value 9999.
      - Aggregated_Full_Content\ |br|\ |lb|
        Data_Repository\ |br|\ |lb|
        eBook\ |br|\ |lb|